This winter I have been testing the Sena Latitude S1 Bluetooth intercom helmet while backcountry skiing and snowmobiling in Wyoming.

 Sena Bluetooth Helmet

 As for the integrated Bluetooth headset, I feel it has many strong points and much room for improvement.
-It was very easy to sync up with my smartphone without needing to download an app, and it consistently pairs properly every time I turn it on.
-I eventually did download the app, and it is easy to navigate and adds a bit more functionality to the helmet.
+It was very easy to sync up with my smartphone without needing to download a smartphone app to make phone calls, and it consistently pairs properly every time I turn it on.
+I eventually did download the Sena Outdoor app, and it is easy to navigate and adds a bit more functionality to the helmet.
 It is very easy to adjust the volume of the Sena S1 using the flywheel, and pushing the primary button with a gloved hand is no problem.
 The incoming sound quality while placing a call is crystal clear, and the microphone transmits high quality as well.
 I am impressed by how well the mic functions in windy and noisy conditions.
 Clearly this helmet is well-suited for making and receiving calls.

 The Bluetooth intercom function can connect up to four Sena helmets directly (no phone required) with a range of 1 km (0.6 mi) in open terrain.
 This is adequate range while backcountry and resort skiing with friends, but not quite enough range to keep snowmobilers in consistent contact.
 Currently, the Sena Latitude series of helmets are quite popular with hockey players as well (#1 best seller on Amazon in hockey helmets) because the intercom helps players communicate on the ice.
 Of course hockey players would probably prefer more than four simultaneous connections, so I’d say the intercom system could be improved by a longer range and more connection capabilities.
 For my purposes, it’s not an issue because the intercom was not a selling point for me.
 If I am in a situation where I need to be in contact with buddies in the backcountry we bring our BCA radios due to their much longer range and ability to broadcast over the more universally utilized airwaves.
 If the Sena S1 could intercom with other brands of Bluetooth headset that would be a bonus as well.